miskcoo/ugreen_leds_controller/README.md

 ## Build & Usage

-**Note**: The kernel module and the command-line tool cannot be simultaneously used.
+**Note**: The kernel module and the command-line tool are conflict.
 To use the command-line tool, you must unload the `led_ugreen` module.

 ### The Command-line Tool